dreamento/dreamento/README.md

 conda activate dreamento
 python mainwindow.py
 ```

-Enjoy the GUI!
+Please note that this program is provided with no warranty of any kind.

 **CITATION:**
 hello world!

-Please note that this program is provided with no warranty of any kind.

-**CopyRight (2021 - 22): Mahdad Jafarzadeh Esfahani, Amir Hossein Daraie, **
+**CopyRight (2021 - 22): Mahdad Jafarzadeh Esfahani, Amir Hossein Daraie**